Super-brawl-team/epsilon/poincare/doc/tree.md

 ## How to transform a Tree using pattern matching ?

-The two functions `Match` and `Create` are combined in `MatchCreate` and `MatchReplace` to alter the structure of trees without dealing with a context at all:
+The functions `Match` and `Create` are combined in `MatchCreate` and `MatchReplace` to alter the structure of trees without dealing with a context at all:

 ```cpp
 // Apply simplification a + a -> 2 * a